chiedo/rails-api-starter/README.md

 # Rails API Starter.

+NO LONGER MAINTAINED.
+The Rails Rest portion of <a href="https://github.com/chiedolabs/blog-app-in-many-stacks/tree/master/back-ends/rails-rest">Blog App With Many Stacks</a> is now the Replacement.

 A starter project for building JSON Rails APIs with JWT for Rails 4.2.6 and Ruby 2.2

 ### Setup